 Terms offered: Spring 2020, Spring 2019, Spring 2018, Spring 2015 The application of basic chemical principles to problems in materials discovery, design, and characterization will be discussed.
 Topics covered will include inorganic solids, nanoscale materials, polymers, and biological materials, with specific focus on the ways in which atomic-level interactions dictate the bulk properties of matter.
 Introduction to Materials Chemistry: Read More [+]

-Prerequisites: 104A; 104B is recommended
+Prerequisites: CHEM 104A.
+CHEM 104B recommended